Frequently Asked Questions

 Evaluation FAQs

-• An evaluation can range from $2100 to over $4000 depending on the referral question.
-Certain evaluations have a reduced fee for very young children.
-Contact our office directly for more information about the specific cost of an evaluation.
+• An evaluation can range from $2300 to over $4000 depending on the referral question.
+Certain evaluations have a reduced fee for young children.
+Visit our fees page for additional information.

 • The testing is administered primarily by our psychometrist, who has specialized training in test administration and observing behavior.
 The clinician also conducts portions of the testing and is entirely responsible for its interpretation.